Aaryank-47/Canteen-Order-Frontend/README.md

 ▶️ Running the App
 npm run dev

-To build the project for production:

-npm run build
+🔨 To build the project for production npm run build